ShijinZ07/Configuring-Active-Directory-On-premises-within-Azure-VMs/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Create Resources
-- Ensure Connectivity between the client and Domain Controller
+- Ensure Connectivity between the Domain Controller VM and client VM
 - Install Active Directory
-- Create an Admin and Normal User Account in AD
+- Create an Admin user and Normal Users Account in AD
 - Join Client-1 to your domain
 - Setup Remote Desktop for non-administrative users on Client-1
-- Create additional users and attempt to log into client-1 with one of the users
+- Generate additional users using a powershell script and attempt to log into client-1 with one of those users

 <h2>Deployment and Configuration Steps</h2>
 <br />